Market Harborough: Foxton Locks

-Three miles north west of the town is Foxton Locks – ten canal locks consisting of two "staircases" each of five locks, on the Leicester line of the Grand Union Canal.
+Three miles northwest of the town is Foxton Locks – ten canal locks consisting of two "staircases" each of five locks, on the Leicester line of the Grand Union Canal.
 It is named after the nearby village of Foxton where there is one of a very few remaining road swing bridges over the canal.

 RAF Market Harborough

 Royal Air Force Station Market Harborough opened in 1943 with its main tenant being the Wellington Bombers of No. 14 Operational Training Unit of RAF Bomber Command.
-In addition the Station hosted No. 1683 (Bomber) Defence Training Flight from February 1944 operating Hawker Hurricanes and Curtiss Tomahawks.
-Flying operations ceased on the Station on August 18, 1945, following which the Station was placed on care & maintenance before being transferred to the British Army in 1948, becoming 72 Brigade Vehicle Depot.
-The army left the Station in the late 1950s and today part of the former military site is occupied by HMP Gartree with the rest given over to agriculture.
+In addition, the station hosted No. 1683 (Bomber) Defence Training Flight from February 1944 operating Hawker Hurricanes and Curtiss Tomahawks.
+Flying operations ceased on the station on 18 August 1945, following which it was placed on care & maintenance before being transferred to the British Army in 1948, becoming 72 Brigade Vehicle Depot.
+The army left the station in the late 1950s and today part of the former military site is occupied by HMP Gartree, with the rest given over to agriculture.